AnkurMishra123/Go_API/README.md

 - POST //Create New Cars Entry

-- GET //Get all Cars detail in the workshop
+- GET //Get all Car details in the workshop

 - GET //Get Car details by ID